researchstudio-sat/webofneeds/documentation/protocol/message-references.md

 2. If the message is a ResponseMessage (`SuccessResponse` or `FailureResponse`), the message that is being responded to is selected.
-3. If the message is specific to a connection (`ConnectionMessage` , `Open`, `Close`, `Connect` (if it is used in an already existing connection)) the newest message stored in the WoN node for the respective connection is selected.
+3. If the message is specific to a connection (`ConnectionMessage` , `Open`, `Close`, `Connect`, the newest message stored in the WoN node for the respective connection is selected.
+If there is no message stored for the respective connection, the `Create` message that created the Need is selected.
-4. If the message creates a connection (`Connect`, `Hint`), the `Create` message that created the Need is selected. *Note:* The messages that create the connection are assigned to the connection, so they will be selected by Rule 3 for the subsequent messages.
+*Note:* The messages that create the connection are assigned to the connection, so they will be selected by Rule 3 for the subsequent messages.
-5. Any message in the connection that is still unreferenced is selected.
+4. Any message in the connection that is still unreferenced is selected.

 *Note:* due to asynchronous message processing in a WoN node, message ordering may not be total - messages may appear to happen at the same time.
 Therefore,